shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab7.md

 21. From the visual query menu, select **Run** to execute the code.

 Once the code is executed, we have updated Sales table to include May 2024 data.

    ![](../media/lab-07/image51.png)

 22. Select **rpt_Sales_Report** from the left menu bar to navigate back to the report**.**

 23. From the top menu select **Refresh**.
 Notice now in the Line chart there is data for May 2024.
-Also, notice the Sales amount and Units has increased.
+Also, notice the Sales amount and Units have increased.

    ![](../media/lab-07/image52.png)